-D You pay Durable medical equipment (DME) High Option Standard Option Durable medical equipment (DME) is equipment and supplies that: 1.
-Are prescribed by your attending physician PPO: 10% of the Plan allowance Non-PPO: 50% of the Plan allowance and any difference PPO: 15% of the Plan allowance and all charges after the Plan has paid \$25,000 (lifetime) (i.e., the physician who is treating your illness or injury); between our allowance and the billed amount Non-PPO: 50% of the Plan allowance and any difference between our allowance and the 2.
-Are medically necessary; billed amount and all charges Are primarily and customarily used only for a medical purpose; after the Plan has paid \$25,000 (lifetime) 4.
+Benefit Description You Pay Durable medical equipment (DME) High Option Standard Option Durable medical equipment (DME) is equipment and supplies that: 1.
+Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); 2.
+Are medically necessary; 3.
+Are primarily and customarily used only for a medical purpose; 4.
 Are generally useful only to a person with an illness or injury; 5.
 Are designed for prolonged use; and 6.
 Serve a specific therapeutic purpose in the treatment of an illness or injury.
-We cover rental (up to the purchase price) or purchase, at our option, including necessary repair and adjustment, of durable medical equipment, such as: Oxygen equipment and oxygen Hospital beds; • Wheelchairs; • Walkers.
-Benefits are limited to \$25,000 per person, per lifetime under the Standard Option .
+We cover rental (up to the purchase price) or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: Oxygen equipment and oxygen; Hospital beds; Wheelchairs; and Walkers.
+Benefits are limited to \$25,000 per person, per lifetime under the Standard Option.
+Note: If you reside in the First Health service area (see page 6), you may contact HOMELINK at 1-877/726-2204 for information about durable medical equipment PPO network providers.
 Note: We will pay only for the cost of the standard item.
 Coverage for specialty equipment such as all-terrain wheelchairs is limited to the cost of the standard equipment.
-Not covered: All charges.
-All charges. • Equipment replacements provided less than 3 years after the last one we covered Air conditioners, humidifiers, dehumidifiers, purifiers Safety, hygiene, convenience, and exercise equipment and supplies • Lifts, such as seat, chair or van lifts Any charges in excess of the \$25,000 Standard Option limitation for covered durable medical equipment Other items that do not meet the definition of durable medical equipment
+PPO: 10% of the Plan allowance Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance and all charges after the Plan has paid \$25,000 (lifetime) Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$25,000 (lifetime) Not covered: All charges.
+All charges. • Equipment replacements provided less than 3 years after the last one we covered • Air conditioners, humidifiers, dehumidifiers, purifiers • Safety, hygiene, convenience, and exercise equipment and supplies • Lifts, such as seat, chair or van lifts • Any charges in excess of the \$25,000 Standard Option limitation for covered durable medical equipment • Other items that do not meet the definition of durable medical equipment